santiagocorrea/docu-aid/README.md

 2. **Create and activate a virtual environment**:
     ```bash
-    uv venv # this will create a .venv directory with the installed python distribution
+    uv venv # this will create a .venv directory with the installed Python distribution
     ```

 3. **Install dependencies from the pyproject.toml file**: